lucamassarelli/yarasafe/README.md

 ```
 This is not the code for reproducing the experiments in the paper.
 If you are interested on it take a look at: https://github.com/gadiluna/SAFE

+If you prefere to use PyTorch take a look at SAFEtorch: https://github.com/facebookresearch/SAFEtorch

 ## Introduction